trpc/trpc/www/blog/2023-01-14-typescript-performance-lessons.md

 We have a recursive type `DecoratedProcedureUtilsRecord` that walks through all the procedures in the router and "decorates" (adds methods to) them with the React Query utilities like [`invalidateQueries`](https://tanstack.com/query/v4/docs/guides/query-invalidation).

-In tRPC v10 we still support old `v9` routers, but `v10` clients do not calling procedures from `v9` routers.
+In tRPC v10 we still support old `v9` routers, but `v10` clients cannot call procedures from `v9` routers.
 So for each procedure we check if it's a `v9` procedure (`extends LegacyV9ProcedureTag`) and strip it out if so.
 It's all a lot of work for TypeScript to do...**if it's not lazily evaluated**.

 ### Lazy evaluation

 The problem here is that TypeScript is evaluating all of this code in the type system, even though it's not used immediately.
-TypeScript defers evaluation of properties on **objects** so theoretically our type above should get lazy evaulation...right?
+Our code is only using `utils.r49.greeting.invalidate` so TypeScript should only need to unwrap the `r49` property (a router), then the `greeting` property (a procedure), and finally the `invalidate` function for that procedure.
+No other types are needed in that code and immediately finding the type for every React Query utility method for all your tRPC procedures would unnecessarily slow TypeScript down.
+TypeScript defers type evaluation of properties on **objects** until they are directly used so theoretically our type above should get lazy evaluation...right?

 Well, it's not _exactly_ an object.
 There's actually a type wrapping the entire thing: `OmitNeverKeys`.
 This type is a utility that removes keys that have the value `never` from an object.
 This is the part where we strip off the v9 procedures so those properties don't show up in Intellisense.